 PMGT 653: Technical Project Support and Operations (3 hours)

 Upon completion of the Technical Project Management Certificate, these courses are eligible to be transferred into The Citadel’s Master of Science in Project Management for individuals that would like to continue their education in this field.

 David S. Greenburg, Ph.D., CPL, PMP

 Department of Engineering Leadership and Project Management

-For more information about this program, visit The Citadel’s Project Management page or watch the video included below to hear recent alumni talk about their experiences while enrolled in this program and how it has helped them to grow their careers.
+For more information about this program, visit The Citadel’s Technical Project Management Certification landing page or watch the video included below to hear recent alumni talk about their experiences while enrolled in this program and how it has helped them to grow their careers.